 The Statement of Accounts summarises the Fund's transactions for the 2023/24 financial year and its position at year-end as at 31 March 2024.
 The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
-The accounts have been prepared on a going concern basis.
+The accounts have been prepared on a going concern basis and the functions of the Pension Fund will continue in operational existence for the foreseeable future.